Naomi-Toloumu/Naomi-Toloumu.github.io/essays/ChatGPT-&-The-Art-of-Coding.md

 *Experience WODs*
 -----
-The Experience WODs were a more casual version of the in-class WODs, serving as a "trial run" before the official tests.
-They allowed multiple attempts for each code prompt, giving us a chance to try different solutions and refine our skills.
-Unlike the practice WODs, where I relied heavily on AI, during the Experience WODs I decided to take a different approach.
-I made a conscious choice not to use AI, thinking that doing it on my own would help me learn better.
+I made the decision not to use AI, thinking that doing it on my own would help me learn better.
 When I got stuck, instead of turning to ChatGPT, I preferred to watch the instructional videos provided, trying to work through the problems independently.
 This method definitely slowed me down, but I felt that it would give me a stronger foundation in the long run.
 I spent a lot of time figuring things out myself, sometimes struggling for longer than necessary, but this approach helped me internalize the concepts more deeply, even if it took me longer to get through the tasks.

 *In-class Practice WODs*
 ------
-The in-class Practice WODs were designed to help us get used to the pressure of the official ones, which could last anywhere from twenty minutes to an hour.
-Unfortunately, I didn’t fully take advantage of these practice runs.
-Instead of using them as an opportunity to engage more deeply with the material, I just went with the flow.
-I relied heavily on AI to get through the problems, thinking it would be a quick fix, even though these sessions were meant to be low-stakes and a chance to make mistakes without pressure.
-I didn’t ask for help from instructors or peers, missing out on valuable learning moments.
-In hindsight, those practice WODs were the perfect time to focus on building my skills, but I relied too much on AI to do the heavy lifting.
-Later, I realized that if I’d pushed myself to work through the problems on my own and sought help when needed, I would have been better prepared for the real challenges ahead.
+During the Experience WODs, I used ChatGPT selectively, turning to it only for concepts I struggled to fully grasp after multiple attempts.
+I saw it as an opportunity to practice using AI in a balanced way—leveraging it when necessary to clarify difficult concepts without becoming overly reliant on it.
+By doing this, I was able to use ChatGPT as a tool to guide my learning, helping me understand key principles without letting it take over the problem-solving process.
+This approach allowed me to enhance my understanding of the material, while also building the confidence to tackle challenges independently.

 *In-class WODs*
 -----
-The WODs (Workouts of the Day) were a brutal test of my endurance, both mentally and physically.
-Nothing quite prepared me for the stress and frustration they caused, especially as I raced against the clock, trying to solve timed coding prompts under intense pressure.
-My first official WOD was a turning point.
-I had decided to tackle it alone, relying on the limited knowledge I had at the time.
-I quickly realized this was a decision I would come to regret.

-In those early moments, I was so focused on getting the code right that I started leaning heavily on AI tools like ChatGPT.
-While the instant feedback and suggestions seemed like a lifeline at first, they ended up doing more harm than good in the long run.
-Instead of forcing myself to work through problems and learn the underlying concepts, I took the easy way out, letting AI do much of the heavy lifting for me.

-Halfway through, it became painfully clear that relying on AI in this way wasn't helping me develop the skills I needed.
-I wasn't gaining the deep understanding I thought I was.
-In fact, it was just slowing me down.
-That's when I shifted my approach.
-I started using AI more strategically—less as a crutch and more as a tool to supplement my learning.
-I began to ask more targeted questions, seeking clarification or suggestions for optimization rather than just copying answers.

-Looking back, I realize that my early reliance on AI, while it seemed like a shortcut, ultimately hinder my growth.
-If I'd approached those WODs with a more deliberate mindset—using AI more effectively from the start—things might have gone differently.
-But in the end, that struggle taught me how to work through problems on my own, while also using AI to enhance my learning, not replace it.
+The WODs were a tough test of my coding skills, and my initial approach relied heavily on AI tools like ChatGPT for quick solutions.
+While AI provided immediate feedback and suggestions, it ultimately slowed my learning process.
+Instead of developing a deeper understanding of the concepts, I became overly reliant on AI to solve problems for me.
+Realizing this, I shifted my approach, using AI more strategically to ask targeted questions and seek optimization tips rather than just copying answers.

 *Esssays*
 -----